 A letter from a producer/editor or director of a journalistic association on company letterhead with contact information stating that you are on assignment.

 A link to newscast video may also be submitted.

 Digital Media Journalists

 To qualify as Press, digital media journalists must provide:

 Masthead from a current issue of a creative industry online publication or blog listing you as an editorial contributor.

 Creative industry article about the creative industry in general for example trends, crafting, trade shows etc. or a blog post published within the past three months with your byline.
 Please note that posts promoting your own business or products do not qualify as creative industry posts.
-These will be reviewed at CHA’s discretion.
+These will be reviewed at AFCI’s discretion.